RoboticOceanographicSurfaceSampler/t-rake/README.md

 After best attempts to get either of the above modes to work with SPI hardware, it was determined that the best approach is to bit-bang four Raspberry Pi GPIO pins in software.
 This was attempted in Python, but was 25-50 times too slow for the requirements.
 Thus, the bit-bang layer is implemented in the C file.

-The strategy is to build this C file as a loadeable library, ad7616_driver.so, which can easily be called from either C, C++, or Python programs.
+The strategy is to build this C file as a loadable library, ad7616_driver.so, which can easily be called from either C, C++, or Python programs.

 The C library also provides a multi-threaded data acquistion mode where it continuously starts conversions on a precise clock tick, acquires those conversion results, and captures them into a data file.